 At Hamstel Infant School, we believe it is vital for children to experience natural environments.
 This helps children of all ages and abilities to reflect, to understand and manage risk, to experience the sense of calm and well-being that the outdoors and nature offers, to learn to act independently and with others in a range of situations and to learn in a larger, freer context.

-Hamstel Infant School believes exposure to the natural environment is also important because it supports deeper learning across a range of curriculum areas and offers opportunity for exploration and investigation.
+Hamstel Infant School believes exposure to the natural environment is also important because it supports deeper learning across a range of curriculum areas especially Science.
+We offer opportunities for exploration and investigation, and it is great way to engage the children into their topics.

 Whilst being outside, the children in each year group are learning about a variety of important skills using the natural environment that surrounds them.
 Furthermore, each year group has time around a real fire, either in the hobbit hut or outside.
 The children also have opportunities to use a fire lighter and to experience the feel and sight of a log fire in our Scandinavian log cabin which we call our ‘Hobbit Hut’.